 Purandara Dasa (1484-1564), a prolific poet-composer and mystic of Vijayanagar, introduced a music course that is followed to the present day.
 Since the 17th century, hundreds of ragas (melody types) have been distributed among 72 melakarta ragas (scales).

 The characteristic concert format of “Carnatic music” evolved during the 20th century.
-A performer may draw inspiration from sacred texts and epics, mythology, aphorisms, patriotic poetry, stories, customs and dances associated with a particular place of pilgrimage; and conclude with “light” songs such as lullabies and love poetry (tukkada items).
+A performer may draw inspiration from sacred texts and epics, mythology, aphorisms, patriotic poetry, stories, customs and dances associated with a particular place of pilgrimage or centre of learning; and conclude with “light” songs such as lullabies and love poetry (tukkada items).

 Whatever one’s personal background and aspirations may be, Carnatic music remains a quest for undiluted aesthetic experience (rasa).
 Three basic concepts are essential for daily practice as well as proper appreciation: raga (tuneful rendition with minute intervals and rich in embellishments), tala (rhythmic order marked by mathematical precision), and bhava (feeling, expressivity).